Do you want to know the easiest way to set your development director or grant writer up for success?

 1. NEVER create a program just to chase after grant funds

 Grant funds are great to start a program, but rarely provide on-going support.
-Only pursue funds for programs that your organization has thoughtfully considered, align with your mission statement/vision, and will help you achieve established strategic plan goals.
+Therefore only pursue funds for programs that your organization has thoughtfully considered.
+They should align with your mission statement and vision.
+Generally speaking they should help you achieve established strategic plan goals.

-Demonstrate that there truly is a compelling need for action by your organization by using relevant statistics and credible accounts from community leaders and members within your service area.
+Demonstrate a compelling need for action by your organization.
+For example, using relevant statistics and credible accounts from community leaders and members within your service area.